-- Prior year reports have consistently shown, those who remain teaching in NC public schools demonstrate greater effectiveness (as measured by EVAAS index scores) than those how leave - Hard to staff subjects (teacher shortages) include: - K-5 Core Subjects - o 6-8 Math, Exceptional Children, Science - o 9-12 Exceptional Children, Math, CTE - Describe how the SEA will assist its LEAs in identifying the most urgent areas of shortages or potential shortages, with particular plans for individual LEAs facing the most significant needs (e.g., by avoiding layoffs, providing high-quality professional learning opportunities, and addressing the impact of stress or trauma on educators).
+- Generally, NC teachers remain in the classroom, the overall state attrition rate for 2019-2020 was 7.53% - Prior year reports have consistently shown, those who remain teaching in NC public schools demonstrate greater effectiveness (as measured by EVAAS index scores) than those how leave - Hard to staff subjects (teacher shortages) include: - K-5 Core Subjects - o 6-8 Math, Exceptional Children, Science - o 9-12 Exceptional Children, Math, CTE - ii.
+Describe how the SEA will assist its LEAs in identifying the most urgent areas of shortages or potential shortages, with particular plans for individual LEAs facing the most significant needs (e.g., by avoiding layoffs, providing high-quality professional learning opportunities, and addressing the impact of stress or trauma on educators).
 Include a description of how other Federal COVID-19 funding (e.g., ESSER and GEER funds under the CARES Act and CRRSA Act) have already been used to avoid layoffs during the COVID-19 pandemic.